mhinz/vim-startify/README.md

 ![Example:startify in action](https://github.com/mhinz/vim-startify/raw/master/startify.png)

 This is it.
-A splash screen for Vim.
+A start screen for Vim.

 What does it provide?
 ---------------------

+#### 1) It shows things on start!

-__1)__ If you start Vim without giving any filenames to it (or pipe stuff to it so it reads from STDIN), startify will show a small but pretty start screen that shows recently used files (using viminfo) and sessions by default.
+If you start Vim without giving any filenames or piping text to it, Startify will show a pretty start screen that shows a configurable list of items:

+---

+__Custom header__ ( _empty by default_ ):

+How about some ASCII art action?

+---

+__Files from directory__ ( _disabled by default_ ):

+This lists all files from the current directory sorted by modification time.

+---

+__Recently used files__ ( _enabled by default_ ):

+This uses the viminfo file to get a list of most recently used files.
+The list can also be filtered.

+---

+__Sessions__ ( _enabled by default_ ):

+This will list all your sessions from a certain directory.

+---

+__Bookmarks__ ( _empty by default_ ):

 Additionally, you can define bookmarks, thus entries for files that always should be available on the start screen.

-   You can either navigate to a certain menu entry and hit enter or you just key in whatever is written between the square brackets on that line.
-You can even double-click anywhere on the line now.

-   In addition, `e` creates an empty buffer, `i` creates an empty buffer and jumps into insert mode, `q` quits.

-   Moreover, you can open several files at one go.
-Navigate to an entry and hit either `b` (open in same window), `s` (open in split) or `v` (open in vertical split).
-You can do that for multiple entries.
-You can also mix them.
-The order of the selections will be remembered.
-Afterwards execute these actions via `<cr>`.

-   When the selection is finished, Startify will close automatically.
-You can reopen the screen via `:Startify`.

-   And you can define your own custom ascii art header now!
+---

+See `:h startify-options` for more information.

+#### 2) Easy session handling

-__2)__ It eases handling of loading and saving sessions by only working with a certain directory.
+It eases handling of loading, saving and deleting sessions by always working with one and the same directory.
 These commands are used for convenience:

     :SLoad    load a session
     :SSave    save a session
     :SDelete  delete a session

-__NOTE__: These commands can also take session names directly as an argument.
-You can also make use of completion via `<c-d>` and `<tab>`.
+See `:h startify-commands` for more information.

+#### 3) Easy but powerful entry handling

+You can either navigate to a certain entry using `j`/`k` and hit `<cr>` or just key in whatever is written between the square brackets on that line.
+You can even double-click anywhere on the line.

+Moreover, you can open several files at one go!
+Navigate to an entry and hit either `b` (open in same window), `s` (open in split) or `v` (open in vertical split) for marking it.
+You can mark several entries and also mix different markers.
+Afterwards execute all the markers in the order they were given via `<cr>`.

+In case you don't want to open a file, there is also `e` for creating an empty buffer, `i` for creating an empty buffer and jumping into insert mode and `q` for quitting.

+When one or more files were opened by Startify, it will close automatically.
+You can always reopen the screen via `:Startify`.

 Feedback, please!
 -----------------